 CGMP simultaneously promotes vasodilation to the penis and vasoconstriction from the penis, which hardens the penis.
 PDE5 is the mechanism by which erections dissipate.
 The longer than an erection persists, the more PDE5 is released, which ends the erection.

 What is a PDE5 Inhibitor?

-PDE5 is an enzyme which contributes to the restriction of blood vessels in the male penis and selective other areas of the body, such as the retina and the cardiovascular system.
-PDE5 Inhibitors encourage erections by encouraging blood flow to the penis by allowing cGMP levels to elevate in the penis, which is the mechanism which facilitates the male erection.
+PDE5 is an enzyme that contributes to the restriction of blood vessels in the male penis and selective other areas of the body, such as the retina and the cardiovascular system.
+PDE5 Inhibitors encourage erections by encouraging blood flow to the penis by allowing cGMP levels to elevate in the penis, which is the mechanism that facilitates the male erection.
 Many males with Erectile Dysfunction suffer from the condition because their bodies produce too much PDE5, which prevents vasodilation in the corpus cavernosum, structures in the penis which, when filled with blood, directly leads to the male erection.

 The corpus cavernosum is lined with smooth muscle cells, which remain contracted until sufficient sexual stimulation is received, which leads to an erection in men with normal reproductive function.
-Erectile Dysfunction is also often the result of blood pressure and cardiovascular issues which inhibit proper blood flow, which means that the level of cGMP produced by the body is no longer sufficient to produce a healthy erection without the aid of a medication which promotes blood flow.
+Erectile Dysfunction is also often the result of blood pressure and cardiovascular issues that inhibit proper blood flow, which means that the level of cGMP produced by the body is no longer sufficient to produce a healthy erection without the aid of a medication which promotes blood flow.